kaihendry/dabase.com/content/blog/private-subnets.md

 complex routing rules.

-AWS **identity based security protocols like AWSv4 signing and API resource policies**, should be used instead of network based Private Links.
+AWS **identity based security protocols like AWSv4 signing and API resource policies**[1], should be used instead of network based Private Links.

+> [1] resource policies can be used to whitelist **aws:SourceVpce** which is
+> network based, but it should be more account based.

 Ultimately don't forget that most likely the other account will be using AWS Dynamodb and S3 which runs on a public subnet.
 Was the Private Link worth it?